Swahili 1 (PG)

 Scope and syllabus

-In this course for beginners the four elements of basic language learning are given equal attention: speaking, listening, reading (translation) and writing (composing).
-The course focuses both on practical usage and acquisition of basic grammar.
-Out of 5hpw, one hour is for a language lab class, and one hour will be devoted solely to conversation.
-The course aims to build the student’s vocabulary to about 1,000 words, an understanding of sentence structure (grammar) to provide basic survival knowledge of the language in its cultural context.
+In this module for beginners the four elements of basic language learning are given equal attention: speaking, listening, reading (translation) and writing (composing).
+It focuses both on practical usage and acquisition of basic grammar.
+The module aims to build the student’s vocabulary to about 1,000 words, an understanding of sentence structure (grammar) to provide basic survival knowledge of the language in its cultural context.
 The ability to use a dictionary and reflect upon the language itself is a parallel aim.

 Method of assessment